firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 .. warning:: If you are using a precompiled version of this plugin, you will need to use the specific version of the connectors for MySQL and SQLite listed below.
 The precompiled version of the plugin **will not work with any other version**.
    I will attempt to keep the precompiled version relatively up-to-date.
-Alternatively, you can compile the plugin yourself on Windows if you have Visual Studio.
+Alternatively, you can compile the plugin yourself on Windows if you have Visual Studio 2013.
 See the section `For Developers` for more details on this.

 * `MySQL Connector for .NET`_